pawiromitchel/resty/README.md

     - messages.json         //-- Static messages
   - controllers             //-- Define your controllers here
   - middlewares
-    - jwt.js                //-- verify the JWT token (not finished)
+    - jwt.js                //-- get and verify the JWT token
   - models
     - index.js              //-- auto import your models that are defined within this folder
     - model.js              //-- Just use the existing files ase a boilerplate to modify yours